 Beyond the thrill of identifying a constellation or using professional-grade telescopes, stargazers can experience full moon meditation sessions, stargazing hikes, Buddhist astrology readings and other offerings that tap into the enduring significance of the celestial in many Asian cultures.

-To mark the 50th anniversary of the Apollo moon landing on 20 July 2019, why not capture a bit of that thrill of discovery by venturing to Asia’s best places for stargazing.
+To mark the 50th anniversary of the Apollo moon landing on 20 July 2019, why not capture a bit of that thrill of discovery by venturing to the best places for stargazing in Asia.

 Baa Atoll, Maldives

-Crystal clear waters, coral beaches and luxury resorts have long lured travellers to the Maldives.
-Lately, stargazing is an added draw as awareness spreads of the lack of artificial light and air pollution – plus the frequent green flash phenomena seen during its brilliant pink-hued sunsets.
+Stargazing in Asia doesn’t get much better than when combined with the crystal clear waters, coral beaches and luxury resorts have long lured travellers to the Maldives.
+Lately, stargazing has become an added draw as awareness spreads of the lack of artificial light and air pollution – plus the frequent green flash phenomena seen during its brilliant pink-hued sunsets.
 The equatorial latitude means that the sun and moon rise vertically, with the ‘horns’ of a crescent moon facing upwards, creating a floating bowl effect.
 Stargazers regularly report naked-eye sightings of the Southern Cross, Rigel and Betelgeuse (red and blue supergiants), while the Andromeda galaxy, the southern Pleiades and the colourful NGC 4755, known as the Jewel Box cluster, are visible through binoculars.
 Telescopes can pinpoint even more distant sites like the Crab nebula, Large Magellanic Cloud, smoke rings, double stars and the NGC 3242, nicknamed the Ghost of Jupiter.

 Where to Stay: